 What is the acceptance rate of Carrington College-Portland?

-The acceptance rate of Carrington College-Portland is 84%, which is equal to the state average of 84%.
+The acceptance rate of Carrington College-Portland is 84%, which is lower than the state average of 94%.

 What is Carrington College-Portland's ranking?

-Carrington College-Portland ranks among the top 20% of community college in Oregon for: Diversity in US community colleges, Average community college minority breakdown, Percent of students receiving financial aid and Least debt for graduating students.
+Carrington College-Portland ranks among the top 20% of community college in Oregon for: Diversity in US community colleges, Average community college minority breakdown and Least debt for graduating students.

 Recent Articles